What is a Mantoux test?

 Understanding result

 A positive Mantoux test result indicates that a person has been exposed to the TB bacterium.
 However, it does not necessarily mean that the person has active TB disease.
-In fact, most people with a positive Mantoux test result do not have active TB disease and are not contagious.
+Most people with a positive Mantoux test result do not have active TB disease and are not contagious.
 Instead, a positive result usually means that a person has been exposed to TB in the past and has developed an immune response to the bacteria.

-Important information to know about a Mantoux test.
+Important information to know about a Mantoux test:

 To minimize the risk of false-negative results, healthcare providers may use additional tests, such as chest x-rays or blood tests, to help diagnose TB in people who have symptoms of the disease or who are at high risk for TB infection.

-Book Free Doctor Appointment
+Book an Appointment

 Frequently Asked Questions